-- Objectives: - Defence Acquisition Guide 2014: "Polar Epsilon 2 (PE2) will enhance existing Polar Epsilon (PE) capabilities... increasing the government of Canada's near-real time situational awareness of activities in Canada's three ocean approaches and... increased surveillance persistence of Canada's Arctic."
-The project will cost between \$100 million and \$249 million, with the final delivery anticipated 2019.147 - Polar Epilson vs. Polar Epilson 2 - "The Polar Epsilon project uses information from RADARSAT-2 to produce imagery for military commanders to use in order to conduct operations in their areas of responsibility, "including surveillance of Canada's Arctic region and maritime approaches, the detection of vessels, and support to CF operations globally.148 - Polar Epsilon 2 will use data from the next generation of Canadian Earth-observation satellites, known as the RADARSAT Constellation Mission, which is set to launch in 2018.
-"The data obtained from the RADARSAT Constellation Mission will be used for various surveillance needs ranging from monitoring of ice flows within Canada's coastal waters, providing surveillance of Canada's ocean approaches; monitoring environmental conditions, such as floods and forest fires; and managing and mapping natural resources in Canada and around the world."149 - Current stage of Polar Epsilon went fully operational in August 2011.150 - SIPRI's 2016 Background paper notes that, "this programme has been modified to use data from three civilian satellites, to be launched in 2018, linked to a military network to be ordered in 2017 for delivery in 2019."151
+- · Objectives: - Defence Acquisition Guide 2014: "Polar Epsilon 2 (PE2) will enhance existing Polar Epsilon (PE) capabilities... increasing the government of Canada's near-real time situational awareness of activities in Canada's three ocean approaches and... increased surveillance persistence of Canada's Arctic."
+The project will cost between \$100 million and \$249 million, with the final delivery anticipated 2019.
+165 - Polar Epilson vs. Polar Epilson 2 - "The Polar Epsilon project uses information from RADARSAT-2 to produce imagery for military commanders to use in order to conduct operations in their areas of responsibility, "including surveillance of Canada's Arctic region and maritime approaches, the detection of vessels, and support to CF operations globally.166 - Polar Epsilon 2 will use data from the next generation of Canadian Earth-observation satellites, known as the RADARSAT Constellation Mission, which is set to launch in 2018.
+"The data obtained from the RADARSAT Constellation Mission will be used for various surveillance needs ranging from monitoring of ice flows within Canada's coastal waters, providing surveillance of Canada's ocean approaches; monitoring environmental conditions, such as floods and forest fires; and managing and mapping natural resources in Canada and around the world."
+167